The POC Sim Racing League

 With the development of online racing capability, the ability to drive against human opponents as opposed to computer AI is the closest many will come to driving real cars on a real track.
 Even those who race in real-world competition use simulations for practice or for entertainment.
 With continued development of the physics engine software that forms the basis of these sims, as well as improved hardware (providing tactile feedback), the experience is becoming more realistic.

 All club members with track experience or online sim racing experience are invited to participate – however, you will need an iRacing Membership and a simulator.
 Most importantly, sim racing is meant to be fun among people who share a common interest.

-All races will open at 6:30pm PST for open practice (1 hour) followed by a 30 minute open qualifying and 30 minute race.
-Races will continue to be broadcasted by our friends at Global SimRacing Channel.
-There will be 2 drops this season for people that can’t make all of the races. (only your best 8 races will count towards the championship).
+Most races will open at 4:30pm PST for open practice (3 hour) followed by a 30 minute open qualifying and 30 minute race.
+(4 longer/enduro races) Races will continue to be broadcasted by our friends at Global SimRacing Channel.
+There will be 4 drops this season for people that can’t make all of the races.
 We will have awards for this season at our annual POC Banquet.

 We will continue to allow open setups.